 Intended outcome Progress Made Year 1 for 3 Year Plan Pupils eligible for pupil premium to make progress in line with their peers.
-English and Maths skills improve, resilience and stamina increase (particular for writing) and gaps in attainment are closing Resilience of pupils was a focus with additional ELSA support and nurture as pupils returned to school following numerous closures, bubble closures and absence.
+English and Maths skills improve, resilience and stamina increase (particular for writing) and gaps in attainment are closing Resilience of pupils was a focus with a whole school focus on the introduction of Restorative Practice.
 Gaps were identified and interventions had some success.
-Whole achievement in Maths was below national averages and has been identified as a priority for 2022-23.
-Reading comprehension matches children's developing vocabulary and oral skill development to ensure that children are on track to achieve ARE at the end of the year Pupils eligible for pupil premium were further disadvantaged through the pandemic and were less likely to be fully accessing remote learning.
+Whole school achievement in Maths remains below national averages and will continue to be a priority in 2023 -2024 Reading comprehension matches children's developing vocabulary and oral skill development to ensure that children are on track to achieve ARE at the end of the year Pupils eligible for pupil premium were further disadvantaged through the pandemic and were less likely to be fully accessing remote learning.
 This has resulted in lower resilience and additional gaps in learning.
-Reading was a priority and pupils in KS1 benefited from Little Wandle and Catch-up/keep up sessions.
-5 out of 9 pupils in KS1 reached ARE in reading.
-Some pupils have more complex or multiple needs and these barriers are being further addressed in the current provision for 2022-23.
+Reading was a priority and pupils in KS1 and KS2 benefited from Little Wandle and Catch-up/keep up sessions.
+4 out of 9 pupils in KS1 reached ARE in reading.
+Children who have not made appropriate progress despite intervention are accessing alternative interventions such as phonological awareness, supported by the STIPS team.
+Some pupils have more complex or multiple needs and these barriers are being further addressed in the current provision for 2023-2024.
 Improve teaching throughout the schools so that all teaching is at least good.
 Weekly training and support for staff is having an impact.
-Staffing remained consistent over 2021-22 and staff achieved performance management targets.
+Staffing remained consistent over 2022-2023 and staff achieved performance management targets.
 Increased parental support and improvement in attendance figures for individual PP pupils.
-Attendance was hindered especially during the Autumn and Spring by the continuing isolation requirements and impact of the pandemic.
-Some pupils struggled with separation anxiety following prolonged time at home and absence remains closely monitored.
-The school works closely with the Local Authority Inclusion leaders to achieve improvements and reduce persistent absenteeism.
+Attendance was impacted last year following an outbreak of Strep A which resulted in a pupil passing away and another being hospitalised for a prolonged period.
+Following advice for the UKHSA children with any symptoms were to stay at home to prevent further infection.
+KS1 children were offered prophylactic antibiotics.
+The school worked closely with the UKHSA and Local Health Authority following this outbreak.
+This had an impact on whole school attendance last year.
+We continue to work with the Local Authority Inclusion leaders to achieve improvements and reduce persistent absenteeism.
 Pupil Premium pupils are monitored and supported to attend.
 Staff will support pupils on entry, provide breakfast etc and work with parents to encourage and maintain regular attendance.
 Behaviours for learning is evident amongst pupils and improved behaviour and well-being impacts on pupil being ready to learn.
 Pupil mental health and wellbeing is monitored and supported and pupil resilience to challenges increases.
 Pupils have a breadth of experiences that enable them to contextualise their learning.
 Behaviour for learning remained good.
 Pupils struggling to regulate have been provided with additional support including check-ins, time out and one to one support.
-Pupil mental health & well big has been a high priority.
+Staff have been trained in Tom Sherrington's Walk Thrus and these have had a positive impact on behaviour around school and in class.
+Pupil mental health & well-being has been a high priority.
 Staff know pupils well and work to support resilience and build stamina for learning.
-During the year as restrictions lifted we were able to return to workshops and school trips.
-Pupils eligible for pupil premium were supported to ensured that they had access to all experiences on offer.
+Pupils eligible for pupil premium were supported to ensure that they had access to all experiences on offer.